dgpgdev/easy-com/README.md

   [983cff2d]: https://github.com/websockets/ws "ws github"

- More easy to use and a room system is available natively.
+ More easy to use, room system and middleware are natively.

 ## Installation